 Owens was also right to call attention to book historians.
 Many of these, along with manuscript provenance sleuths, had been quick to recognise the value of geospatial tools.
 A good example of this type of work comes from Mitch Fraas, at the Kislak Center for Special Collections, Rare Books and Manuscripts.
 Between 2013 and 2014, Fraas gave us a series of wonderful maps on the blog Mapping Books, leveraging the Schoenberg Database of Manuscripts.
 These maps, tracing the movement of manuscripts and collections, start painting a picture for us of a world of textual materials in motion and settlement, sampling for us the pseudo-Borgesian vision of all actual texts at all times and all places19.
 Footprints: Jewish Books Through Time and Place, a more recent effort of Columbia University and partners, provides us with an example of such wonderful work extended to a dataset with phenomenally enriched metadata20.

 The next powerful mapping tool attached to Zotero—also part of a wave of commendable efforts in the digital humanities to build tools that were easily accessible to the layperson, and to do so adjacent to successful efforts—came in 2012 when Jo Guldi and Cora Johnson-Roberson set out to build “a digital tool that brings a large corpus of historical paper to life”21.
 The result was Paper Machines, a plugin for Zotero that, among other analytical tools, provides a geoparsing tool.
 The geoparser generates two visualisations: Flight Paths and a Heatmap.
 The first one, Flight Paths, “generates a map linking texts from their places of publication to the places they mention, filtered by time.”22 The script can recognise bibliographic entries specified in the Place field.
 In addition to the citation, the script can also geoparse the content of attachments.
 Combining these two, the map generated reveals the “flight path” between the location where an item is published and the places it mentions.
-Like Zotero Maps before it, on the bibliographical side the tool is constrained by the limited number of Zotero database fields, oriented until recent work at the Roy Rosenzweig Center for History and New Media (RRCFFNM) by the desire to produce citation formats23.
+Like Zotero Maps before it, on the bibliographical side the tool is constrained by the limited number of Zotero database fields, oriented until recent work at the Roy Rosenzweig Center for History and New Media (RRCFFNM) by the continuing mandate to produce citation formats23.
 The tool is also geared towards a particular form of interpretation that oscillates between the poetics of place in a given work and the place where that work was declared to have been produced.

 As we know, while all texts are produced somewhere—even machine-generated texts come into being through electronic shifts in molecular structures somewhere—not all citations require “place” to be declared.
 A scholarly article, to name the most relevant example, does not require a place.
 One common workaround for those who wanted to declare place (and other extra-citation information) in Zotero was to use the Extra field “hack”.
 The hack consists of using key and values in the field and parsing it using regex.
 Since the addition of an API, both the hack and the API can be combined to good effect.
 Using this method, for example, geographer Michele Tobias was able to implement a map of Beach Plant Literature for the California Coastal region.